electric-sql/electric/examples/write-patterns/README.md

 ### Patterns

-All of the patterns [use Electric for read-path sync](https://electric-sql.com/product/sync) from Postgres into the local app.
-They each implement a different pattern for the write-path, (i.e.: how they handle local writes and get data from the local app back into Postgres).
+All of the patterns use [Electric](https://electric-sql.com/product/sync) for the read-path (i.e.: syncing data from Postgres into the local app) and implement a different approach to the write-path (i.e.: how they handle local writes and get data from the local app back into Postgres):

-- [`1-online-writes`](./patterns/1-online-writes) uses simple online writes through the backend API
+- [`1-online-writes`](./patterns/1-online-writes) uses online writes through the backend API
-- [`2-optimistic-state`](./patterns/2-optimistic-state) supports offline writes with simple optimistic state (no persistence)
+- [`2-optimistic-state`](./patterns/2-optimistic-state) supports offline writes with simple optimistic state (component-scoped, no persistence)
 - [`3-combine-on-read`](./patterns/3-combine-on-read) syncs into an immutable table, persists optimistic state in a shadow table and combines the two on read
-- [`4-through-the-db`](./patterns/4-through-the-db) uses the local database as a unified mutable store, monitors changes, syncs them to the server &mdash; and keeps enough history and bookkeeping data around to be able to revert local changes when necessary
+- [`4-through-the-db`](./patterns/4-through-the-db) uses the local database as a unified mutable store, syncs changes to the server and keeps enough history and bookkeeping data around to be able to revert local changes when necessary

 For more context about the patterns and their benefits and trade-offs, see the [Writes](https://electric-sql.com/docs/guides/writes#patterns) guide.